OpenTOPAS/OpenTOPAS-CancerRisk/README.md

 2. Set the environment variable `$TOPAS_CANCER_RISK_BUILD_DIR`
 3. The python module can be installed by running `pip install -e .` in the `TOPAS-CancerRisk/python` folder
 4. The DVH processing example in `TOPAS-CancerRisk/python/examples/` can be run after running TOPAS on the `example/AF_SOBP_Liver` example

+# Issues
+Please use the issues tab on github to report problems or request features